trialsnet-project/trialsnet-project.github.io/_pages/trialYBVRdpp.md

 Notes:

 Socio-demographic items were adapted from Sanchez-Cañizares et al. (2021)

-Innovation items were adapted from Ding &amp; Ding (2022)
+Innovation items were adapted from Ding & Ding (2022)
 Perceived ease of use items were adapted from Heetae et al. (2018)
 Perceived usefulness items were adapted from Heetae et al. (2018)
 Perceived enjoyment items were adapted from Mclean et al. (2018)

-Customer experience items were adapted from Bilgihan et al.(2013)
+Customer experience items were adapted from Bilgihan et al. (2013)